Frequently Asked Questions

 Cancellations made 60 days or more prior to reserved date(s) will receive a full refund less $50.00 processing fee per cabin rental.
 Cancellations made 30 days or more (but less than 60 days) prior to reserved date(s) will receive a refund less one night’s rental per cabin.
 Recognizing that our guests may encounter unanticipated circumstances that may necessitate a change in their travel plans, sometimes requiring them to cancel their reservations, we suggest that vacation cancellation insurance be purchased.

 No. Guests at Orca Island Cabins need to bring their own food, beverage and ice.
+Fresh drinking water is provided.
 By design, our cabins have a dining and fully outfitted kitchen with sink, range, ice chest, hot and cold running water, and a barbecue on each private deck.
 This arrangement allows our guests to have a true “glamping” experience, i.e. a remote, wilderness camp-like experience in comfort and style.
 So, our guests can bring their favorite food and beverage, and dine on their private deck as wildlife swim by between their appetizers and dessert.
 For a full list of what is provided on the island and in your yurt, you can use this link to download our Guest Info sheet.

 Because Orca Island Cabins is a remote wilderness destination, most guests will want to stay on the Island and explore the immediate area during their stay.
 Our water taxi service, the cost of which is included in our rates, is designed to take our guests to and from the island at the designated departure and pick-up times.
 However, special arrangements can be made to water taxi guests to other areas within Resurrection Bay or to Seward for a fee.